-- A. "Certified Arborist" means an individual: - 1.
-With related training and three years of experience to demonstrate competency in arboriculture and - 2.
+"Certified Arborist" means an individual:

+- 1. With related training and three years of experience to demonstrate competency in arboriculture and - 2.
 Who holds one of the following credentials: - a.
-American Society of Consulting Arborists (ASCA) Registered Consulting Arborist; or
+American Society of Consulting Arborists (ASCA) Registered Consulting Arborist; or - b.

-- b.
 International Society of Arboriculture (ISA) Certified Arborist with - i.
 An Associate Degree and/or - ii.
 A minimum of 2 years of college-level credit and/or - iii.
-120 Continuing Education Units. - B. "Coppicing" is a tree management technique that encourages growth or re-sprouting from the roots or stump, and requires repeatedly cutting stems to near ground level once they have reached the desired size. - C. "Critical areas" or "Critical area buffers" are those areas defined in and governed by Chapter 16.10.
-See Chapter 16.10 for regulations related to critical areas or their buffers referenced in sections of this chapter. - D. "Critical root zone" means the area around a tree requiring protection, as determined by an arborist; generally, the area surrounding a tree trunk at a distance equal to one foot for every inch of tree diameter. - E. "Developed lot, tract or parcel" means any share, portion or division of real property, whether developed or partially developed with a structure requiring a building permit. - F. "Diameter" means a straight line passing through the center of a tree from side to side measured at 4.5 feet above grade (DBH).
-The methodology to compute the diameter shall be the circumference of the tree at that point divided by 3.1416. - G. "Director" means the Public Works Director, or his or her designee. - H. "Emergency hazard tree removal" means removal of a tree located on private property with a structural defect and/or disease that has an Imminent likelihood of failure as defined in the ISA Basic Tree Risk Assessment and is in proximity to a target with ISA Basic Tree Risk Assessment risk rating of High or Extreme or as determined by the Director. - I. "Exceptional tree" means a tree that has been determined by the Director to be worthy of long-term retention because of its unique combination of size, species, age, location, and health.
-All trees, except red alder or other species listed as exempt in Section 16.12.050, with a diameter of 30 inches or greater are Exceptional Trees. - J. "Hazard tree" means a tree with a structural defect and/or disease that has a Probable or Imminent likelihood of failure as defined in the ISA Basic Tree Risk Assessment and is in proximity to a target with ISA Basic Tree Risk Assessment risk rating of High or Extreme, as determined by the Director. - K. "Hedge tree" means a tree in a group or row of similar tree type that has been maintained to a maximum height of 30 feet. - L. "Land development activity" means any activity requiring permits or other approvals for the purposes of land clearing, grading/land modification, subdivisions or short subdivisions, an increase in lot coverage, or the construction or alteration of any building, utility or improvement. - M. "Permit" shall mean, unless otherwise noted, the tree permit or Tree Management Permit; see "tree permit" and "Tree Management Permit". - N. "Pollarding" is a specialty pruning technique in which a tree with a large-maturing form is kept relatively short.
+120 Continuing Education Units. - "Coppicing" is a tree management technique that encourages growth or re-sprouting from the roots or stump, and requires repeatedly cutting stems to near ground level once they have reached the desired size. - "Critical areas" or "Critical area buffers" are those areas defined in and governed by Chapter 16.10.
+See Chapter 16.10 for regulations related to critical areas or their buffers referenced in sections of this chapter. - "Critical root zone" means the area around a tree requiring protection, as determined by an arborist; generally, the area surrounding a tree trunk at a distance equal to one foot for every inch of tree diameter. - "Developed lot, tract or parcel" means any share, portion or division of real property, whether developed or partially developed with a structure requiring a building permit. - "Diameter" means a straight line passing through the center of a tree from side to side measured at 4.5 feet above grade (DBH).
+The methodology to compute the diameter shall be the circumference of the tree at that point divided by 3.1416. - "Director" means the Public Works Director, or his or her designee. - "Emergency hazard tree removal" means removal of a tree with a structural defect and/or disease that creates an Imminent likelihood of failure as defined in the ISA Basic Tree Risk Assessment, as determined by the Director.
+Proximity to a target is not necessary when determining whether a tree is a hazard tree. - "Exceptional tree" means a tree that has been determined by the Director to be worthy of long-term retention because of its unique combination of size, species, age, location, and health.
+All trees, except red alder or species listed as exempt in Section 16.12.050, with a diameter of 30 inches or greater are Exceptional Trees. - "Hazard tree" means a tree with a structural defect and/or disease that creates a Probable or Imminent likelihood of failure as defined in the ISA Basic Tree Risk Assessment, as determined by the Director.
+Proximity to a target is not necessary when determining whether a tree is a hazard tree. - "Hedge tree" means a tree in a group or row of similar tree type that has been maintained to a maximum height of 30 feet. - "Land development activity" means any activity requiring permits or other approvals for the purposes of land clearing, grading/land modification, subdivisions or short subdivisions, an increase in lot coverage, or the construction or alteration of any building, utility or improvement. - "Permit" shall mean, unless otherwise noted, the tree permit or Tree Management Permit; see "tree permit" and "Tree Management Permit". - "Pollarding" is a specialty pruning technique in which a tree with a large-maturing form is kept relatively short.
 Normally starting on a young tree, internodal cuts are made at a chosen height, resulting in the development of callus knobs at the cut height.
-Requires regular (usually every one to three years) removal of the sprouts arising from the callus knobs. - O. "Replacement tree" means any tree that is planted that meets the criteria in - 1.
-Section 16.12.120 and - 2.
-Section 16.12.150 or 16.12.170, whichever is relevant, or - 3.
-An approved Resolution by Agreement or Tree Management Plan - P. "Resolution by Agreement" is an agreement between the Town and the applicant for the short-term maintenance, management, preservation, replacement, and/or enhancement of trees.
-A Resolution by Agreement is administered through an approved tree permit pursuant to Section 16.12.180. - Q. "Routine property maintenance" means any work on a developed lot, tract or parcel that results in the loss of a tree but is not associated with any other permit application.
+Requires regular (usually every one to three years) removal of the sprouts arising from the callus knobs.